anamafla/anamafla/src/pages/blog/how-to-start-testing-your-react-applications/index.en.md

   - "testing"
 ---

-This blog post is a first approach to learn how to test React components.
+This blog post is the first approach to learn how to test React components.
 The goal is to provide a guide to get started in testing, understanding how the tests work and how we can run our first test in our React application.

 ##What is a test?